 Plumbing codes require the use of devices meant to ensure backflow prevention in certain situations.
-They are not always required in residential properties, except if there’s an irrigation system on the property, or a large boiler or fire suppression system in the building.
+They're not always required in residential properties, except if there’s an irrigation system on the property or a large boiler or fire suppression system in the building.

 There are several types of devices that you can choose from when you’re looking to solve a backflow issue or ensure that it doesn’t happen at all.
 They include the following:

 - Air gap: An air gap is a space between the water outlet and the flood level of a plumbing fixture.

 - Double Check Valve or Double Check Valve Assembly (DCVA): This assembly consists of two valves placed in different places along the plumbing system.
 It works well to prevent back pressure and back siphonage.

 - Pressure Vacuum Breaker (PVB): Often used in irrigation systems, a PVB keeps non-potable water from contaminating potable water sources within the system.

 - Reduced Pressure Zone Device (commonly referred to as RPZ, RPZD, or RPV): This device is constructed with two spring-loaded check valves, three vertical test cocks, and two shut-off valves.
 These can be installed outside only if the location is always above freezing and can be installed where uninterrupted meter service is needed.
 You can connect two backflow prevention devices in parallel.